Skip to main content

 Rationale

-The quality of the information being sought is key to its usefulness for decision making or administrative needs.
+The accuracy of the information being sought is key to its usefulness for decision making or administrative needs.

 The level of assurance needed for information is established through undertaking a suitable risk assessment process.